Private Sector Imperative For Creating Jobs & Improve Livelihoods Of Women - UrduPoint

 She said private sector and civil society organizations should strengthen business sustainability and women’s empowerment to ensure their active participation by creating job opportunities.

-“As a way of strengthening the confidence, personal and professional skill building can provide opportunities to
+“As a way of strengthening confidence, personal and professional skill building can provide opportunities to

 women”, she said.